The 4Cs of Diamonds

 - Very Light (N–R): An untrained eye can see subtle color differences in larger stones.

 - Light (S–Z): You’ll be able to see shades of yellow or brown in diamonds of different sizes.

 Light diamonds do not have enough color to be considered a fancy yellow or fancy brown diamond.
 Fancy colored diamonds have richer and brighter color – and are far more expensive.

 GSI determines a diamond’s color by comparing it to a group of master stones whose color grades have already been established.
-Our expert graders view the diamond in controlled lighting conditions (light affects a diamond’s appearance) against the master stones to determine its color grade.
+Our expert graders view the diamond in controlled lighting conditions (light affects a diamond’s appearance) against a set of master stones with predetermined colors.

 Fancy colored diamonds are gems that fall outside of the D-to-Z color scale are graded using other methods.